Using Vitex (Chasteberry) for Female Fertility

 How Does Chasteberry Work in Increasing Fertility in Women?

-Vitex or chasteberry increases luteinizing hormone and inhibits the release of follicle stimulating hormone, which thus boosts the levels of progesterone production and improves the chances of getting pregnant and maintaining the pregnancy.
+Vitex or chaste berry increases luteinising hormone and inhibits the release of follicle-stimulating hormone, thus boosting progesterone production levels and improving the chances of getting pregnant and maintaining the pregnancy.

-Though the prolactin hormone stimulates milk production and promotes breast growth during pregnancy, high levels of it are linked to fertility issues.
-High levels of prolactin can also lead to hyperprolactinemia in women, which can lead to problems in conceiving.
-Vitex can decrease the levels of prolactin being produced in the body, and increase your chances of pregnancy.
+Though the prolactin hormone stimulates milk production and promotes breast growth during pregnancy, high levels are linked to fertility issues.
+High prolactin levels can also lead to hyperprolactinemia in women, leading to conceiving problems.
+Vitex can decrease the prolactin levels produced in the body and increase your chances of pregnancy.

-Vitex also helps normalize menorrhagia (heavy menstrual flow) and amenorrhea (absent menses), and decreases polymenorrhea (very frequent periods).
-As it is capable of reducing inflammation of the uterus or the ovaries, it works well for women who are prone to painful fibroids and cysts.
+Vitex also helps normalise menorrhagia (heavy menstrual flow) and amenorrhea (absent menses), and decreases polymenorrhea (very frequent periods).
+As it can reduce inflammation of the uterus or the ovaries, it works well for women prone to painful fibroids and cysts.

 1. To Improve Fertility

-In order to give the herb some time to optimize the hormonal levels, it is best to begin taking it three months before you would like to conceive.
-The time can be utilized to slowly change your diet, if needed, and develop healthy eating habits.
-A balanced diet along with this herb can help you conceive and maintain your pregnancy.
+It is best to take three months before you would like to conceive to give the herb some time to optimise the hormonal levels.
+The time can be utilised to slowly change your diet, if needed, and develop healthy eating habits.
+A balanced diet and this herb can help you conceive and maintain your pregnancy.

 2. To Regulate the Menstrual Cycle

-You will need to take the herb for at least six months to regulate your menstrual cycle.
+You must take the herb for at least six months to regulate your menstrual cycle.
 After six months, it is recommended that you evaluate your condition and see for any kind of improvement.
 If there is no improvement, take a break for a month and then continue to take the herb.

 How Much Vitex Should You Take?

-To see the best results, take Vitex on an empty stomach, first thing in the morning.
+To see the best results, take Vitex on an empty stomach first thing in the morning.
 When taking the capsules, start with a dosage of 20 mg per day.
-If you are taking the tincture, go for about 60 drops a day.
+If taking the tincture, go for about 60 drops daily.

 When Should It Be Taken During the Cycle?

-The last half of the cycle or the luteal phase is the period between ovulation and the beginning of the next menstrual cycle.
+The last half of the cycle, the luteal phase, is the period between ovulation and the beginning of the next menstrual cycle.
 This is often the best time to take this herb.
 However, some women can also take the herb throughout the month.

 How Long Does It Take to Show the Expected Results?

-You will have to take the herb for at least three months to notice any changes.
-It may work slower than usual in some women, hence, they may have to take it for up to six months to see any changes.
+In addition to flavonoids, iridoid glycosides, and essential oils, including limonene, cineol, pinene, and sabinene, the berries of the chaste tree include several other active ingredients.
+You must take the herb for at least three months to notice any changes.
+It may work slower than usual in some women.
+Hence, they may have to take it for up to six months to see any changes.

 Which Form of Vitex Is Best to Take?

-Vitex comes in numerous forms like dried herbs, capsules, and tincture.
+Vitex, like dried herbs, capsules, and tinctures, comes in numerous forms.
 The capsules are the best to take, and tincture comes second.
-This is because the herb is very bitter, and making a tea from the dried herbs will not go down well, unless blended with other herbs.
+This is because the herb is very bitter, and tea from the dried herbs will not go down well unless blended with other herbs.
 Capsules are very convenient, as they can be swallowed in one go.
-Alcohol brings out the needed properties in Vitex much better than water does, which is why tincture is better than chasteberry fertility tea.
+Alcohol brings out the needed properties in Vitex much better than water, which is why tincture is better than chaste berry fertility tea.